rpaivabr/todo-list-angular/README.md

 ## Development server

+First, run `npx json-server api/db.json` in root of project, and leave open on a separate console.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding